1988–89 Aston Villa F.C. season

+League table

 Diary of the season

 The start of the season saw Gordon Cowans rejoin Aston Villa in a £250,000 deal, following 3 years at Bari.
 Striker, Warren Aspinall, left in a £315,000 deal, as Portsmouth manager, Alan Ball, aimed for an immediate return to the First Division.

 27 August 1988: Millwall began their First Division career with a 2–2 draw against Aston Villa at Villa Park.

 2 October 1988: Aston Villa sold defender Neale Cooper to Rangers for £300,000.

 5 November 1988: Manchester United drew with Aston Villa at home with a score of 1–1.
 This was the Manchester United's fifth draw of the season.

 12 November 1988: After a 3–1 home win over Aston Villa, Southampton achieved their third win of the season.

 26 November 1988: Coventry's 2–1 home win over local rivals, Aston Villa, saw them jump to fifth place in the table.

 3 December 1988: Norwich City remained at the top of the First Division despite a 3–1 defeat to Aston Villa.
 However, Arsenal sat just three points behind them, with two games still to play.

 24 December 1988: Aston Villa sold striker Garry Thompson to Watford for £325,000.

 31 December 1988: After defeating Aston Villa 3–0, Arsenal replaced Norwich City at the top the First Division due to a higher goal difference.